PEDSnet/Data_Models_Public/PEDSnet/docs/COVID-19 Cohort.md

 Both clinical diagnostics and data collection regarding COVID-19 is in flux.
 In order to capture patients, we will define this cohort with a focus on sensitivity.

 Sites have the option of using the `PCORNet` or `Date Based` inclusion criteira based on what is most feasible.
+Please indicate to the DCC the option your site is using.

 ### PCORnet Inclusion Criteira
 Patients are included if they were: